ervhart/data_modeling_with_PostgreSQL/README.md

-logon to the app container from another terminer
+logon to the app container from another terminal
 >> docker exec -it “container-id” bash

 run the python scripts from app.